Dining precincts in Sydney

-Kensington Street in Chippendale is home to Spice Alley, a lantern-strung laneway lined with Asian street food stalls, as well as swish restaurants and bars like Mekong and Olio.
+Kensington Street in Chippendale is home to Spice Alley, a lantern-strung laneway lined with Asian street-food stalls as well as swish restaurants and bars like Mekong and Olio.
 Nearby, Automata does set menus with fancy flair.
-Finish the night with a cocktail at Gin Lane or The Clare.
+Finish the night with a cocktail at Gin Lane or The Old Clare Hotel.

 A meal with a view?
 They don’t come any better than the waterfront precinct of Barangaroo.
 This is the place to splash out at high-end restaurants like Cirrus, Anason, NOLA Smokehouse and Bea Restaurant within the dramatic Barangaroo House – pop into Smoke Bar on the rooftop for cool cocktails and sparkling views.
-At the end of the strip, the new Crown Sydney is where you can find a local outpost of Nobu, plus other high-flying restaurants such as Woodcut, a’Mare and scene-stealer Oncore by Clare Smyth.
+At the end of the strip, the Crown Towers Sydney is where you can find an outpost of Nobu, plus other high-flying restaurants such as Woodcut, a’Mare and scene-stealer Oncore by Clare Smyth.

-There’s nothing better than sitting down to a slap-up meal, before or after a swim, Bondi has you covered.
-For a view of the beach pick a spot along Campbell Parade such as Bondi Beach Public Bar or Calita for Mexican.
-The locals tend to head to the precinct around Hall and Curlewis Streets, have a drink at Neighbourhood, dumplings at China Diner and dessert at Pasticceria Papa.
+There’s nothing better than sitting down to a slap-up meal, before or after a swim at Bondi, particularly if you like people-watching.
+For a view of the beach, pick a spot along (or just off) Campbell Parade.
+Try Speedos, Bondi Trattoria, North Bondi Fish or Calita for Mexican.
+Follow the lead of locals to the precinct around Hall and Curlewis Streets, where you can order a cool cocktail at Neighbourhood, dumplings at China Diner and dessert at Pasticceria Papa or Gelato Messina.

 While international travel may be back, you don’t need to leave Sydney for a global meal.
-Head to Cabramatta for Vietnamese food; if you fancy falafel, Bankstown is the place for fantastic Lebanese cuisine; while Wigram Street in Harris Park has unbeatable Indian food.
-Church Street is Parramatta’s Eat Street and has a little bit of everything delicious, from Middle Eastern to Asian restaurants.
-In Liverpool, The Paper Mill Food has multiple dining options inside a revamped 19th century building on the banks of the Georges River.
+Head to Cabramatta for Vietnamese food; if you fancy falafel, Bankstown is the place for fantastic Lebanese cuisine; and Wigram Street in Harris Park has unbeatable Indian fare.
+Church Street is Parramatta’s Eat Street.
+And it caters to all tastebuds: there’s everything from Middle Eastern to Asian on offer.
+In Liverpool, The Paper Mill Food precinct has multiple dining options inside a revamped 19th-century building on the banks of the Georges River.
 Come here for meat and seafood at Firepit, pizzas at Georgie’s, and charcoal chicken at Charcoal Joe’s, among others.